- Basic Job Submission

 The options to

-or in most cases inside the job script.
+or in many cases inside the job script.
 When given inside the job script,

-the option is placed alone on a line starting with
+the option is place alone on a line starting with

-(you must include a space after the SBATCH).
+(you must include a space after the PBS).
 These

-SHOULD come before any non-comment/non-blank line in the script --- any
+must come before any executable line in the script.
+See the

 examples page for examples.